MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 ---
-title: Create a passkey for iOS device using interrupt method in Microsoft Authenticator
+title: Create a passkey for mobile device in Microsoft Authenticator
-description: Learn how to create a passkey for your iOS device with Microsoft Authenticator
+description: Learn how to create a passkey for your mobile device with Microsoft Authenticator

 services: active-directory
 ms.service: active-directory